LabO8/nestjs-s3/site/docs/api/index.md

 # Documentation

-If you want to read the more on the usage, you can check [the documentation](https://labo8.github.io/nestjs-s3/)
+If you want to read more on the usage, you can check [the documentation](https://labo8.github.io/nestjs-s3/)

 # Contributing